 What Is Aquarium Filtration?

 Filtration is basically the process of making sure the aquarium water is clean and pure.
-So, the aquatic animals can live there without any issue.
+So, aquatic animals can live there without any issues.
 As an aquarium owner, you would know how much it hurts to see your tiny fishes die just because of dirty water.
 No matter how much you feed them, a murky environment is always toxic for those creatures.